yishunlu-222/AnACor2.0/README.md

 https://drive.google.com/drive/folders/1wYZ3YONkAUyEGDyYYMkNoh5IY-6IghNx?usp=sharing

-It contains the Dials reflection and experiment files with it 3D segmented model, so you run Step 2. scaling directly after `anacor.init`.
-With assigning the data paths and these absorption coefficients below, the I/sigma and R factors improve a lot compared to spherical harmonics correction used in Dials.
+Due to the size of tomography images dataset, it only contains the Dials reflection and experiment files with its 3D segmented model, so Step 1 preprocessing is not needed and you can just run Step 2. scaling directly after `anacor.init`.
+With assigning the data paths and these absorption coefficients below, the I/sigma and R factors improve a lot compared to the spherical harmonics correction used in Dials.

 | Sample    | Crystal | Liquor  | Loop    |
 |-----------|---------|---------|---------|